ieeeditu/registration-form/README.md

 # Event Registration Form

+The official event registration form used by [IEEE Student Branch DIT University](https://ieeeditu.org.in/), 2019.
+The form is in use since September 2018.

 It is a free, open-source and easy to deploy event registration portal written in PHP and paired with a MySQL or MariaDB database  with integrated frontend and backend.
 Can be deployed directly by updating a few configuration files according to the environment.

-The project was offically developed for [IEEE Student Branch DIT University](https://ieeeditu.org.in/) in 2018.

 ## Features
 * Event Registration